Zavalaesteban1/se1Test/README.md

 # se1Test
-# This time i wasnt an idiot haha
+# this time I am not an idoit. hahaha